 One of our talented jewelers working at the laser soldering machine.
 The laser has transformed the way in which we can work on your jewelry repairs.

 Do you have a mounting with a scratched, damaged or missing gemstone?
 We can replace these gemstones with something you will love!
+In addition to gemstone replacement, we also offer gem cutting, setting, and polishing.
 If you have a mounting that needs a new zircon, black onyx intaglio, a rare sphene or a simple garnet, we would love the opportunity to help recreate your piece into something you'll love.

 Here's a small selection of colored gemstones that are ready to be sorted into our gem safe!
 I see blue topaz, tanzanite, amethyst, zircon, emerald and a few aquamarines.
 I could sift through these beauties all day!